aryan04-t/C-Sharp-and-.Net-Core/00_DotNet Core/00_Introduction to DotNet/00_Introduction_to_DotNet_Core_and_DotNet_Framework.md

 - .Net Core is Successor of .Net Framework, and .Net Core is Cross-Platform, but .Net Framework just supports Windows

+- .Net Framework was launched on 13th February 2002 and .Net Core was released on 27th June 2016

 - .Net Core is open source, and it is highly performant and scalable than .Net Framework because of its new modular design

 - .Net Core can be used to make mobile app, Windows app (A windows app is a app which is served via Microsoft store), cloud app, IoT app, microservices app, and many other types of applications.